yleeyilin/tp/docs/DeveloperGuide.md

 **MSS**:

 1. User requests to learn more about the commands.
-2. PoochPlanner displays a details relating to this command.
+2. PoochPlanner displays details relating to this command.

     Use case ends.

 **Extensions**:

 * 1a.
-User requests to learn about an invalid command(a command not offered by PoochPlanner).
+User requests to learn about an invalid command (a command that is not offered by PoochPlanner).
    * 1a1.
 PoochPlanner displays the error message.
    * 1a2.
 User re-enters a new command and request to learn about a valid command.
-   * Steps 1a1 - 1a2 are repeated until a valid command is inputted by the User.
+   * Steps 1a1 - 1a2 are repeated until a valid command is inputted by the user.
    * Use case resumes from step 2.

 ---